 Refresh your skills

-Some industries move fast and your knowledge can quickly become obsolete.
+Some industries move fast, and your knowledge can quickly become obsolete.
 Cohen says many employers are concerned about the IT skills of returners, so a college course can help ensure you have all the tricks and tips you need.
-Click here to link to our range of IT courses.

-Both government and the private sector are now backing return to work programmes – dedicated opportunities for people coming back from career breaks where they can refresh their skills and ease back into the workforce.
+Both the government and the private sector are now offering return-to-work programmes – dedicated opportunities for people coming back from career breaks where they can refresh their skills and ease back into the workforce.
+You can also download a detailed “Returner Toolkit’ from gov.uk, designed to help those who have had a career break for 12 months or more.

 Know your rights

-Particularly if you’re returning from parental leave, you might not be able to resume the schedule that you had before you had a family.
-Luckily, employers are increasingly aware that flexible working helps attract a wider range of talent.
+If you’re returning from parental leave, you might be unable to resume the same schedule as before you had a family.
+Luckily, employers are increasingly aware that flexible working helps attract a broader range of talent.

-“Increasing numbers of innovative employers are changing their approach to finding new talent, and are focusing more on output achieved, than time put in getting there, says career coach Inger Christensen.
-Either way, you have a legal right to request flexible hours, and you can appeal.
+“Increasing numbers of innovative employers are changing their approach to finding new talent and are focusing more on output achieved, than time put in getting there, says career coach Inger Christensen.
+Either way, you have a legal right to request flexible hours, and you can appeal, so take some time to consider how flexible working could make for a smoother transition back into work.